-- 26.01 The Employer shall pay: - a.
+26.01 The Employer shall pay:

+- a.
 To each casual employee four percent (4%) of gross wages as vacation pay, to be paid as part of each Friday's paycheque. - b.
-To each seasonal employee four percent (4%) of gross wages as vacation pay, to be paid as part of each Friday's paycheque.
-This amount shall increase to five percent (5%) commencing July 1, 2013.

-26.02 In lieu of statutory holidays set out in 27.03 below, the Employer shall pay casual employees, in addition to their normal wages/salary, four percent (4%) of gross wages earned to be paid as part of each Friday's pay cheque.
+To each seasonal employee five percent (5%) of gross wages as vacation pay, to be paid as part of each Friday's paycheque. - 26.02 In lieu of statutory holidays set out in 26.03 below, the Employer shall pay casual employees, in addition to their normal wages/salary, four percent (4%) of gross wages earned to be paid as part of each Friday's pay cheque.